 There is by now widespread agreement that climate change represents an existential threat, that only by global action can the accumulation of greenhouse gases in the atmosphere be stymied, and that there has to be some appropriate form of burden sharing (see, in particular, Stiglitz, 2011).
-There is even broad consensus over the urgency of action; that unless we act soon, there is a serious likelihood of an increase in temperature well above the 2 degrees C that was at the core of the Copenhagen agreement.
-Yet, in spite of the broad consensus, there has been little progress.
+There is even broad consensus over the urgency of action; that unless we act soon, there is a serious likelihood of an increase in temperature well above the 2°C that was at the core of the Copenhagen agreement.
+Yet despite the broad consensus, there has been little progress.
 There has been some-but the voluntary measures taken by various countries simply don't add up to what is needed.
-This paper (like others in this symposium) attempts to explain why that may be the case and point to an alternative framework for negotiations which, I believe, is more promising than that on which the world has embarked since the Rio agreement of 1992.
+This chapter (like others in this book) attempts to explain why that may be the case and points to an alternative framework for negotiations that, I believe, is more promising than that on which the world has embarked since the Rio agreement of 1992.

-The fundamental issues are simple to state but hard to resolve: the global environment is a global public good-all benefit from a good environment, and all suffer from climate change (Stiglitz 1995, 2006a, 2006b, 2006c).
-As in the case of any public good, there is a problem of undersupply; everyone would like to "free ride" off the efforts of others in supplying the public good.
-In the case of global warming (climate change) there is an additional problem: some suffer more from the consequences of climate change than others; the adjustments some have to make to avoid climate change are greater for some than others; and the ability of some to take the actions to reduce emissions and to adapt to the consequences are greater for some than others.
-Indeed, it used to be thought that the countries like the United States that were the largest contributors to climate change would be the ones that would suffer the least from it.
-As we have become more aware of the multiple effects of climate change (including on weather variability), that view is not held so strongly today: rich countries like the United States are vulnerable to more property damage from events like Hurricane Sandy.1 Moreover, poor countries are today responsible for an increasing share of carbon emissions.
+The fundamental issues are simple to state but hard to resolve: the global environment is a global public good-all benefit from a good environment, and all suffer from climate change (Stiglitz, 1995, 2006a, 2006b, 2006c).
+As in the case of any public good, there is a problem of undersupply: everyone would like to "free-ride" off the efforts of others in supplying the public good.
+In the case of global warming (climate change), there is an additional problem: some suffer more from the consequences of climate change than others, the adjustments needed to avoid climate change are greater for some than for others, and the ability to take action to reduce emissions and adapt to the consequences are greater for some than for others.
+Indeed, it used to be thought that countries such as the United States, which are the largest contributors to climate change, would suffer the least from it.
+As we have become more aware of the multiple effects of climate change (including on weather variability), that view is no longer held so strongly: rich countries such as the United States are vulnerable to more property damage from events like Hurricane Sandy.
+Moreover, poor countries today are responsible for an increasing share of carbon emissions.